croketillo/SCREEN-Server/README.md

 # SCREEN-SERVER

-SCREEN-SERVER is an open-source client-server program that serves images through an HTTP server.
+SCREEN-SERVER is an open-source client-server program that serves images through an HTTP server for advertising screens.

 ## SERVER